norvig/paip-lisp/docs/chapter3.md

 To be precise, only `declare`, `function`, `if`, `labels`, `let`, `let*`, `progn` and `quote` are true special forms.
 The others are actually defined as macros that expand into calls to more primitive special forms and functions.
-There is no real difference to the programmer, and Common Lisp implementations are free to implement macros as special forms and vice versa, so for simplicity we will continue to use “special form” as a blanket term for both true special forms and built-in macros.
+There is no real difference to the programmer, and Common Lisp implementations are free to implement macros as special forms and vice versa, so for simplicity we will continue to use "special form" as a blanket term for both true special forms and built-in macros.

 ### Special Forms for Definitions

 In this section we survey the special forms that can be used to introduce new global functions, macros, variables, and structures.
 We have already seen the `defun` form for defining functions; the `defmacro` form is similar and is covered on [page 66](#p66).

-> `(defun` *function-name (parameter…) "optional documentation" body…*)
+> `(defun` *function-name (parameter...) "optional documentation" body...*)
 >
-> `(defmacro` *macro-name (parameter…) "optional documentation" body…*)
+> `(defmacro` *macro-name (parameter...) "optional documentation" body...*)

 There are three forms for introducing special variables.
 `defvar` defines a special variable and can optionally be used to supply an initial value and a documentation string.